 The board of directors has determined the board will operate with 9 members.
-There are three positions available as of the date of our annual general meeting on March 19, 2024, one for a one-year term and two each for three-year terms.
-One (1) incumbent, Richard Woodvine, has offered to let their name stand and seek reelection to the board.
-The remaining two positions are vacant as Stanley Macala having served on the board from 2012-2024 has served the maximum of 12 consecutive years with our board.
-Martin Irwin has resigned effective March 19, 2024, with one year remaining on his term.
-Marty served on the board from 2016-2024.
-We thank all the members of the board for their service to the Credit Union and extend our appreciation to Stanley Macala and Marty Irwin for their commitment, dedication, and service to our board.
+In 2024 the board operated with 7 voting members and appointed 2 adjunct members.
+There are four positions available as of the date of our annual general meeting on March 25, 2025, each for three-year terms.
+Three (3) incumbents, Allen Beck, Alyson Edwards-Price, and Stanley Macala have offered to let their name stand and seek reelection to the board.
+The board opened nominations to the board February 25, 2025, and will announce the results at the Annual General meeting.
+We thank all our board members for their service to the Credit Union and extend our appreciation for their commitment, dedication, and service to our board.